'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 "He's such a nice boy.
 I want to swap with him," Gebhardt told them.
 "I want a bullet."

-Crown prosecutor Mark Zarifeh earlier told the court Gebhardt had shared custody of Lachlan with his ex-partner.
+Crown prosecutor Mark Zarifeh earlier told the court Gebhardt shared custody of Lachlan with his ex-partner.

 It was a "very sad case", Zarifeh said, and one that defies explanation or description.